autogoal/survey/docs/search-space.md

 The difference between models and the other operators is important because every machine learning pipeline ultimately fits one or more models.
 All the remaining operators are there for secundary, even if often crucial, tasks, such as feature preprocessing or dimensionality reduction.

-Models break the *operator as a black-box illusion* in one important sense: they have two modes of operation that must be dealt with explicitely in the AutoML engine, training, and prediction.
+Models break the *operator as a black-box illusion* in one important sense: they have two modes of operation that must be dealt with explicitely in the AutoML engine: training and prediction.
-Contrary to the other, model-free operators, classifiers and regressors must be run once on training data to adjust their parameters, and only then can they be actually used on new data.
+Contrary to the other, model-free operators, models must be run once on training data to adjust their parameters, and only then can they be actually used on new data.
 Thus, all AutoML systems must somehow deal with this two-mode operation issue.
 The most common strategy is to consider *all* operators to work in these two modes, with model-free operators just ignoring whatever mode they're in.